Summer planting combinations and ideas

 Thalictrum and Cotinus

 Thalictrum is one of the best, and easiest of garden perennials, which look looks good with the dark purple shrub Cotinus, this variety illustrated is C. Coggygria Purpurea - The Purple smoke bush.
-Thalictrum is a tall plant with clouds of fluffy mauve (or white flowers) and its stems will growth through and up into the Cotinus, which can also act as a support.
+Thalictrum is a tall plant with clouds of fluffy mauve (or white flowers).
+It will grow through and up into the Cotinus, which can also act as a support.
 An easy to grow, fully hardy combination.
 Cotinus needs full summer to flower well.

 Delphinium and Thalictrum